 - Insulin Resistance

 - Type 2 Diabetes

 Diabetic Snack Ideas

 When hunger strikes in between meals, it's easy to quickly grab a bag of chips or cookies to satisfy your craving.
-However, there are many healthy, and still delicious, snack options out there that will leave your appetite quenched without increasing your blood glucose levels.
+But there are many healthy – and still delicious – snack options out there that will leave your appetite quenched without increasing your blood glucose levels.

-Snacks that are low in carbohydrates but high in fiber and nutrients are essential for diabetics, for they will help to sustain energy until the next meal.
-It is also important to consider portion size when picking your next snack, and try to find foods that will give you the most energy with the least amount of calories.
+Snacks that are low in carbohydrates but high in fiber and nutrients are essential for diabetics as they will help to sustain energy until the next meal.
+It is also important to consider portion size when picking a snack and to find foods that will provide the most energy with the least amount of calories.

-Here are some quick and easy snack ideas to help kick-start your new, healthy lifestyle.
+Here are some quick and easy snack ideas to support a healthy lifestyle.

 Low-Carb Snack Ideas

 - 1 small pear and 1 cheese stick